Neural-Systems-at-UIO/LocaliZoom/Docs/installation.rst

 **Cite funding**

-Localizoom is developed at the Neural Systems Laboratory, Institute of Basic Medical Sciences, University of Oslo (Norway), with funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP
+LocaliZoom is developed at the Neural Systems Laboratory, Institute of Basic Medical Sciences, University of Oslo (Norway), with funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP